uplink-systems/Terraform-Modules/modules/azuredevops/README.md

   * Repository policies are configured on project level by default.
 * Git Repository
   * Git Repositories are always named as "<i>&lt;Project-Name&gt;</i> <i>&lt;Git-Repository-Name&gt;</i>".
-  * The project's automatically created default repository is not used and manually disabled.
+  * The project's automatically created default repository is initialized but can be disabled.
 * Team
   * Teams are always name as "<i>&lt;Project-Name&gt;</i> Team <i>&lt;Git-Repository-Name&gt;</i>".
   * The project's automatically created default team is not imported to Terraform state; instead, only the team administrators are configured with Terraform.